shamikasule/sql-challenge/README.md

 * [Analysis](#analysis)

 ## General info
-This is a SQL data analysis project of a company's employee/departments data.
+This is a SQL data analysis project of an organization's employee/departments data.
 The goal is to review the six .csv files, sketch ERD of tables - define datatypes, primary keys, foreign keys, get the data in SQL tables & analyze it to inspect the information asked.

 ## Technologies